Configuring BOSH Director with NSX-T for PKS

 - NSX Username and NSX Password: Enter the NSX Manager username and password.

 - NSX CA Cert: Provide the CA certificate in PEM format that authenticates to the NSX server.
-Open the NSX CA Cert that you generated and copy/paste its content to this field.
+Open the [NSX CA Certificate that you generate in Generating and Registering the NSX Manager Certificate for PKS, then copy the content into this field.

 Configure the following folder names: